 - And more.

 Our wrongful death attorneys also represent families who have lost a loved one in a fatal Clearwater car accident.
-Give our compassionate team a call to learn about how we can help you today.
+Give our compassionate legal team a call to see how we can help you.

-Here’s what you should (and shouldn’t) do after you’re involved in a motor vehicle accident in Pinellas County.
+Here’s what you should (and shouldn’t) do after you’re involved in a motor vehicle accident.

-- DO: Stay at the scene of the crash.
+- DO: Stay at the scene of the accident.
 You’re legally required to stay if there was an injury, death, or property damage.
 Leaving can be considered a hit and run.

 - DON’T: Apologize or admit fault.
 Doing so could jeopardize your ability to recover compensation.